UniversalDependencies/UD_Munduruku-TuDeT/template-index-muy-example.md

 * [Person](https://universaldependencies.org/u/feat/Person.html) can have the value [1](), [2](), and [3]().
 * The feature [Evident]() can take the following values in:
 * [Clusivity]() can have both values, []() and []().
+* Some 'words' which are difficult to assign to a lexical/syntactical category are assined the relation [cop](https://universaldependencies.org/u/dep/cop.html)